Browse by Medical Category

-Throughout the twelve months of the fellowship, the fellow will obtain experience in correctional psychiatry, providing psychiatric consultation and ongoing care to inmates at the Suffolk County House of Correction (SCHOC) one day per week, with supervision by Jose Hidalgo, MD.
+Throughout the twelve months of the fellowship, the fellow will gain experience in correctional psychiatry, providing psychiatric consultation and ongoing care to inmates at the Suffolk County House of Correction (SCHOC) one day per week with supervision by Jose Hidalgo, MD.